adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/adriel/Adriel Taparra-taparra2-Lab-Notebook.md

 # 4/26/2025
 * Added functionality to save CSV files using python csv library
 * Did some more testing and getting test data for presentation
+* Notes for each component on Control Subsystem and Sensing Subsystem and what they do
+	* ESP32-WROOM
+		* Chosen because of its wireless and bluetooth capabilities
+		* This is useful because our system will be in a cooler to simulate rigid temperatures, we dont want to keep opening it and closing
+	* DS18B20 Temperature Sensor
+		* Chosen because it is rated for +- 0.5 C accuracy
+		* Waterproof
+		* 3.3V Power
+		* We will have two sensors, one air temperature and one surface
+	* Rain Sensor
+		* Chosen because it can detect how much water is on the sensor
+		* Returns 0-4095 value
+		* Due to testing, we decided that 1800 is our threshold for the water level

 # 4/27/2025
 * More testing and getting test data